PuEnjoy/Learn-Assembly-FU/lecture00.md

 There isn't just one Assembly language; rather, there are many different dialects.
 The specifics are defined by your system architecture, manufacturer, and operating system.
 For this course, we will be using the Netwide Assembler (NASM) for Intel x86-64 bit Linux kernel systems.
 You don't need to worry too much about what this means just yet.
 If you are already running any Linux distribution on an Intel x86-64 bit CPU, you are all set to follow the lecture.
 Following along on a 32-bit system should also be no problem as long as the proper conversions are done.
 However, using different operating systems, kernels, or architectures, which may result in different dialects and system calls, can be quite challenging and is not recommended.
 Instead, try using the university’s Andora System.

 # First NASM instructions
 This lecture will be a rather theoretical introduction to all the fundamental instruction you need for your first program.
 You should try to memorize some basics but there is no need to learn this lecture by heart.
-You will automatically learn the details during the later more learning by doing style lectures. *If you are having a hard time understanding the lecture and want to try out some examples and run some simple assembly code before compleading the following lectures, you can jump to the [Setting up your playground](#setting-up-your-playground) section and return to this point after.* - Currently not finished
+You will automatically learn the details during the later more learning by doing style lectures.

 ### Setting up your enviornment
 Create a new file called firstasm.asm `touch firstasm.asm` - other common file extentions are `.a` and `.as` but I will be using `.asm` during this lecture. <br>